Mic92/mpdstated/README.md

-Podcastd - a podcast tracker for MPD
+Mpdstated - a state tracker for MPD
 ====================================
 Are you tired of loosing your recent position in your podcast/audiobook, because you switched to a different track?

-This was my motivation to write podcastd: It automaticly restore the position you stopped.
+This was my motivation to write mpdstated: It automaticly restore the position you stopped.

 How to use
 ==========
-Install podcastd and start it like this:
+Install mpdstated and start it like this:

-    $ podcastd --podcast-path=podcast_directory
+    $ mpdstated --track-path=watched_directory

-Replace podcast\_directory with your directory, where your podcast are located.
+Replace watched\_directory with your directory, which should be observed.
-Let's say your mpd music directory is */home/fred/musik* and you store your podcast in */home/fred/musik/podcasts*, then your podcast directory is *podcasts*. (sub-directories and sub-sub-directories are allowed too!)
+Let's say your mpd music directory is */home/fred/musik* and you store your podcast in */home/fred/musik/podcasts*, then your wanted directory is *podcasts*. (sub-directories and sub-sub-directories are allowed too!)

 That's all.

 For more options see:

-    $ podcastd --help
+    $ mpdstated --help

 How it works
 ==============
-podcastd uses sticker, introduced in mpd v0.15, to store the recent position server side.
+mpdstated uses sticker, introduced in mpd v0.15, to store the recent position server side.
-(that allows to run podcastd from a different machine!)
+(that allows to run mpdstated from a different machine!)

-To detect multiple instances of podcastd the client-to-client protocol is needed.
+To detect multiple instances of mpdstated the client-to-client protocol is needed.
 This feature is currently only avaible in the development version of mpd.

 How to build